Abdulbaqui07/Gasless-Uniswap/README.md

 # Uniswap gasless transaction

-This project demonstrates a basic Hardhat use case.
-It comes with a sample contract, a test for that contract, and a script that deploys that contract.
+This project demonstrates a Uniswap gasless transaction using Openzeppelin Defender.
+It comes with a main contract, a test for that contract, and a script that deploys that contract.
+And additional scripts to manage the relayer.

 ## Structure